cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 ### The `<style>` element

-Finally, the `<style>` element is used to embed CSS in our HEAD section.
+Finally, the `<style>` element is used to embed CSS in our `<head>` section.
-Most of the time and for most styling, we will want to use an external stylesheet for CSS code.
+Most of the time, we want to use an external stylesheet for CSS code, which we'll cover later.
 We want this because it means that we only need to modify one CSS file to style our entire site.
-That's particularly nice when our website grows to include many, many pages.
+That's particularly nice when our website grows to include many pages.
-However, there are times when we might want to use a CSS style to modify just one page or some aspect of a single page.
+However, there are times when we want to use a CSS style to modify just one page or some aspect of a single page.
-We want to limit those cases.
-This means that the `<style>` element is not always necessary But I demonstrate it now since it can be useful to add CSS just to just one page and to be completely descriptive about the content of the `<head>` section.

-When we use the `<style>` element, we use CSS syntax, and not HTML.
+When we use the `<style>` element, we use CSS syntax, and not HTML, within the `<style>` tag.
-As an example, in CSS, if we want to specify a specific family of fonts, then we can use the CSS `html` **selector** to specify a font-family for a single webpage.
+As an example, if we want to specify a specific family of fonts, then we can use the CSS `html` **selector** to specify a font-family for a single webpage.

-A CSS **selector** is often equivalent to an HTML **element** name.
+A CSS **selector** is often equivalently named to an HTML **element**.
 Such cases are called **[Type selectors][type_selectors_mdn]**.
 Thus, to modify the `<html>` element on a page, we use the CSS `html` type selector.
 In the following example, we state that the monospace font family should be used for the entire page, since we attach it to the `html` selector.
+On a multi-page website, this styling would only apply to this one page.

 ```
 <style>